Paras2854/Segmentation-of-Customer-based-on-the-Transactions-from-Credit-Card/README.md

-## 🧠 Use Case 3: Customized Marketing – Customer Segmentation with Clustering
+## 🧠 Customized Marketing – Customer Segmentation with Clustering

 ### 🎯 Objective
 To enable the bank’s marketing team to design and execute targeted marketing campaigns by grouping customers based on their spending behavior.